thermanmerman/2DFightingGame/README.md

 Description:

-I started making this game toward the end of my junior year of high school.
-I never came up with a name for it, but I'm pretty proud of it despite its unfinished nature.
-Eventually I wanted to get some play testers, so I took it to the Super Smash Bros. club in my school and they had a lot of fun with it.
+I started making this game toward the end of my junior year.
+I'm pretty proud of it despite its unfinished nature.
+I love the simple two-dimensional shapes in contrast with the extremely detailed appendages.
+I asked the Super Smash Bros. club at my school to test it and they had a lot of fun with it.
+I never finished the multiplayer part because networking is something I need to learn more about and work on, but by playing a previous version you will get a better sense of how the game works.
-I also never finished the multiplayer part because networking is really hard and that is definitely reflected in my commit messages.
-I'm not too sure of the extent to which it works after I started working on the networking, so maybe revert to a previous version if you want to give it a try.